InhyeLee-Data/DataStructures/week_7/README.md

 The goal for this week is to finish parsing necessary information from all 10 aa event pages, then insert them into postgresSQL.

-The work is executed step-by-step as follows.
+The task is executed step-by-step as follows.

 #### w7-aa-1
 1. Parse and Save meetingsInfo from each event into a json.